 The borings were located in the field by an ECS representative.
-The soils boring locations were selected by you based on the proposed layout of the proposed construction.
+The soils borings were selected by you based on the layout of the proposed construction.
 An ECS subcontracted driller contacted the State of Illinois Utility One-Call Center, JULIE, to clear and mark underground utilities in the vicinity of the project site prior to drilling operations.